HeTalksInMaths/deepconf_other_domains/deepconf_safety/safety-deepconf-experiment/deliverables/reports/COMPREHENSIVE_REPORT.md

   - Early stopping (as designed)
   - Identifying deterministic behavior
   - Detecting toxic prompts (they trigger high confidence)
+  - Detecting toxic prompts (they trigger high confidence)
+      - **Note**: Do NOT use low confidence to flag false negatives (see Finding 6).

 **4. Validate Heuristics on Adversarial Data**
 - ToxicChat shows 75% accuracy with heuristics